How we score

 Dosage quality

-Evaluates whether the amount of each ingredient is sufficient to produce a real effect — based on clinically studied ranges, not regulatory minimums.
+Evaluates whether the amount of each ingredient is meaningful in context — based on clinically studied ranges where available, not regulatory minimums.

 Evidence strength

-Grades the scientific support behind each ingredient — distinguishing robust human trial evidence from early-stage, animal, or mechanistic data.
+Grades the scientific support behind each ingredient — distinguishing stronger human evidence from early-stage, animal, or mechanistic data.

 Bioavailability